Arthritis: Symptoms, Causes, Types, Treatment & Prevention,Treatment

 • Any pain or oedema in the areas near joints.

-• assessing your general health to see whether your symptoms could be brought on by a different illness.
+• Assessing general health to see whether the symptoms could be brought on by a different illness.

-Imaging exams provide your doctor with a greater understanding of your soft tissues, joints, and bones.
+Imaging exams provide a greater understanding of your soft tissues, joints, and bones.
 An ultrasound, MRI, or X-ray can show:

 • Joint discomfort may be brought on by bone fractures or dislocations.